gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 ## Quiz Officials

-No comment other than "correct" or "incorrect" need be announced by the quiz officials when announcing making a ruling; however, at the discretion of the quizmaster and answer judge, or at the request of the captain, additional information may be given.
+No comment other than "correct" or "incorrect" need be announced by the quiz officials when announcing making a ruling; however, at the discretion of the *quizmaster* (QM) and *answer judge* (AJ), or at the request of the captain, additional information may be given.

-If the additional information regarding the ruling is provided at the discretion of the QM/AJ and not at the request of the captain, this is not considered an explanation of a ruling, which would invalidate a Challenge or Protest.
+If the additional information regarding the ruling is provided at the discretion of the QM/AJ and not at the request of the captain, this is not considered an explanation of a ruling, which would invalidate a challenge or protest.

-If the captain requests additional information regarding the ruling, this is considered an explanation of a ruling and invalidates a Challenge or Protest.
-Before replying to a request for an explanation, the QM must ask all teams if they wish to Challenge.
+If the captain requests additional information regarding the ruling, this is considered an explanation of a ruling and invalidates a challenge or protest.
+Before replying to a request for an explanation, the QM must ask all teams if they wish to challenge.

 All conferring between quizmaster and answer judge(s) shall be done privately.

 ### Quizmasters (QM)

-The Quizmaster must:
+The quizmaster must:

 - Maintain a position such that all currently seated quizzers are able to view the quizmaster's face
 - Speak in such as a way as to be understood by all quizzers